 We have also begun to assemble what we call our “poultry crew”, which is a flock of heritage chickens that we use to further enhance our soil and its fertility.
 We pasture them in garden beds that have cover crops that we’ve allowed to go to seed.
 This provides us a free source of feed, while the chickens weed, consume insect and larvae, all the while fertilizing and converting the left over straw into compost for a crop the following year.
 Did I mention eggs?

 Although many organically derived pesticides are condoned by the Canadian Organic Standard, we avoid their use altogether.
 The web of life that exists on our farm is sacred and we believe every component of it serves a purpose in a healthy ecosystem and so we prefer to keep our interventions to a minimum.
-Last year we were reminded why keeping our farm ecosystem intact is so important.
+In 2017 we were reminded why keeping our farm ecosystem intact is so important.

 These responses may include emergency harvests (harvesting entire crops before full maturity to minimize losses) or more targeted interventions such as soap or vegetable oil sprays to deal with insects like aphids or mites and occasionally with the use of naturally occurring bacterias such as Bacillus thuringiensis kurstaki (Btk) which is a bacteria found in soil in the natural environment.